-Chapter 8 addresses best practice that are fundamental to production of complete and comprehensive vital statistics.
+Chapter 9 addresses best practices that are fundamental to production of timely, complete and comprehensive vital statistics.
 All reviewers should complete this Chapter.

-Chapter 9, on identity management, and Chapter 10, on populations registers, should be completed if a country maintains a national ID system and/or a population register.
-If a country maintains civil registration and vital statistics systems alone, and does not maintain a national ID system and/or a population register, reviewers may skip the chapters on these topics.
+Chapter 10, on national identity systems, should be completed if a country maintains a national ID system.
+If a country maintains civil registration and vital statistics systems alone, and does not maintain a national ID system, reviewers should skip this chapter.